 The author, Jenn McKinlay, wrote the characters with charm and relational traits which made it easy for me to join the series.
 I appreciated the point of view being both prospective and limited third-person omnipresence for purposes of character and plot development.

 As far as the plot is concerned, I enjoyed the pace of the unveiling and the story itself.
-It unfolded in sort of in a Scooby-Doo-esque type fashion in that it read a bit fanciful at times along with a “those meddling kids” type quality to it, but ultimately ended with a creative plot twist that kept it somewhat grounded in reality.
-I suppose the charismatic attribute of the protagonist and setting of a small town allows for such casual interactions to take place, though in that case I wouldn’t have minded to have read even more town gossip and therefore more imaginative and speculative construct support from that perspective.
+It unfolded in sort of in a Scooby-Doo-esque type fashion in that it read a bit fanciful at times along with a “those meddling kids” type quality to it which was fun and ultimately ended with a creative plot twist that kept it somewhat grounded in reality.
+There was this charismatic attribute of the protagonist and setting of a small town which allows for such casual interactions to take place and I wouldn’t have minded to have read even more town gossip and even more imaginative and speculative construct support from that perspective.
 All the library thematics made for a fun and engaging read.

 And of course, recipes and a craft project, such pleasant surprises as well!